 Landing on the gravel runway was smooth and uneventful.
 After our tour, Morgan drove us back the Kennicott Glacier Lodge.

 Click here to see photos and for more information about the Thirteen Glacier Flightseeing Tour (the 70 minute tour) by Wrangell Mountain Air.

-In the near future, I will also have photos and information on the 120 minute tour that included the Chugach Mountains, Bagley Icefield, and Mount St. Elias.
+Click here to see photos and for more information about 120 minute tour that included the Chugach Mountains, Bagley Icefield, and Mount St. Elias.